rybak/VanillaWithFlake/README.md

 - - Zombie Pigmen now have a chance to drop *Wonky Nether Fortress Map* (Fortress Explorer Map) when killed by a player
 - - Zombie Villagers now have a chance to drop *Villager's Map Home* (Village Explorer Map) when killed by a player
 - Removed Saddles from Fishing's Treasure, Abandoned Mineshaft, Desert Temple, End City, Jungle Temple, Nether Fortress, Dungeon and Stronghold Loot tables.
 (It remains in Villager Trades, Villager Buildings and Illager Beast loot tables)
+- Horses and Donkeys now drop Raw Horse and Raw Donkey, respectively
+- - For now, Raw Horse and Raw Donkey are just renamed Raw Mutton (until custom items can be added)

 ### Mechanics
 - Added Bad Luck mechanic to Fishing